 - DELETE: Removing the elements from the collection object.

-Because of the above drawbacks in enumeration, Java comes up with another cursor in Java 1.2 that’s are Iterator and listIterator.
+Because of the above drawbacks in enumeration, Java comes up with another cursor in Java 1.2: the Iterator and listIterator.

 Java Iterator

-Java iterator interface is present in the Java collection framework in Java.util package.
-You can use this iterator, which has implemented interfaces like Set, List, Queue, Deque, and also in all implemented classes of Map interface.
+Java iterator interface is present in the Java collection framework in the Java.util package.
+You can use this iterator, which has implemented interfaces like Set, List, Queue, Deque, and all implemented Map interface classes.

-We can create the object of an iterator with the help of using iterator() of the collection interface.
+We can create the object of an iterator with the help of the iterator() of the collection interface.

 Iterator itr = c.iterator();